Data protection declaration and consent for the processing of proof of identity

 In addition, the provider of the tool processes all technical data required to run the conference.
 This specifically includes IP addresses, MAC addresses, device IDs, device type, operating system type and version, client version, camera type, microphone or loudspeaker, and connection type.

 As you share content during the use of a conferencing tool, it will be stored on the providers’ servers.
-This includes cloud recordings, chat messages, voice messages, as well as photos and videos that you share while using this service.
+This includes cloud recordings, chat messages, voice messages as well as photos and videos that you share while using this service.

 Please note that we do not have full control over the data processing operations of the tools used.
 For more information on data processing by the conferencing tools, please refer to the privacy statements of the respective tools used.